 - Beat in sugar until very fluffy and pale–I beat it vigorously for a good five minutes by hand to get that great creamy pound cake crumb!

-- Carefully mix in flour and cinnamon until just incorporated.
+- Carefully mix in flour until just incorporated.

 - Pour one-fourth of your batter into one of the prepared 9×5-inch loaf pans.
-Pour 2/3 cup warmed cookie butter in an even layer over this batter, then top the cookie butter with another one-fourth of your pound cake batter.
+Pour 2/3 cup warmed strawberry preserves in an even layer over this batter, then top the preserves with another one-fourth of your pound cake batter.
 Repeat with second loaf pan.

 - Bake in preheated oven for 40-50 minutes, until a toothpick inserted into the center comes out mostly clean, possibly with little crumbs sticking to it.
 Small crumbs (not raw batter!) are great!
 They indicate that your cake is baked through but not overbaked.
 Always err on the side of a little underbakedness.
 At this point, remove your cake from the oven and allow it to cool on the stovetop for at least 30 minutes before removing it from the pan to cool completely.

-- When your pound cake has cooled completely, top with cookie butter glaze (recipe below).
+- When your pound cake has cooled completely, top with lemon vanilla glaze (recipe below).